-4.2 TDMA synchronization
+A3-4.2 TDMA synchronization

-TDMA synchronization is achieved using an algorithm as described in § 1.3.1, Annex 2.
+TDMA synchronization is achieved using an algorithm as described in § A2-1.3.1.

-4.3 Time division
+A3-4.3 Time division

 The slot and frame are as defined in Annex 2.
 Access to the data link is, by default, given at the start of a slot.
 The frame start and stop coincide with the UTC minute, when UTC is unavailable the AIS system may provide the frame synchronization.